Sokkeldirektoratet

 Flow calibration of master meters

 (1) A master meter shall be flow calibrated.
 A calibration curve shall be established with at least five calibration factors over a flow rate range covering the working range of the meters that the master meters shall prove during operation.
-Discrepancies between two adjacent calibration factors on the calibration curve shall not exceed 0.05 %.
-The performance requirements in Section 40 second paragraph shall apply in connection with flow calibration of master meters.
+The deviation between two adjacent calibration factors on the calibration curve shall not exceed 0.05 %.
+The performance requirements in Section 40 second paragraph shall apply in connection with flow calibration of the master meter.

-(2) Calibration shall be carried out under thermodynamic conditions as close to the operating conditions for the master meter as practicable and with a representative fluid.
+(2) The Calibration shall be carried out under conditions as close to the operating conditions for the master meter as practicable, and with a representative fluid.

 (3) The master meter shall be calibrated in the meter tube along with pipe sections for flow conditioning.